Codecademy/docs/content/javascript/concepts/arrays/terms/valueOf/valueOf.md

 ---
-Title: '.valueOf()'
+Title: ".valueOf()"
-Description: 'Returns the value of all the elements of the original array.'
+Description: "Returns the value of all the elements of the original array."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The `.valueOf()` method returns the value of all the elements of the original array.